REU Project Mentors and Research Areas

 Fisheries & Wildlife

 Scott Heppell’s research interests are the physiological ecology of fishes, in particular how physiology, behavior, and life-history traits affect the interactions between fish populations, their respective fisheries, and the environment.
 He has worked on bluefin tuna on the Atlantic high seas, Mediterranean, and east coast of the United States, on groupers throughout the southeast Atlantic, Caribbean, and Gulf of Mexico, on rockfish in Oregon and Alaska, and on trout, steelhead, and salmon in Japan and the high deserts of eastern Oregon and Northern Nevada.
-Scott collaborates with academic scientists, state and federal agencies, foreign agencies and universities, and commercial and recreational fishermen, working together to try and address issues related to the sustainability of marine and freshwater resources and their ecosystems.
+Scott collaborates with academic scientists, state and federal agencies, international agencies and universities, and commercial and recreational fishermen, working together to try to address issues related to the sustainability of marine and freshwater resources and their ecosystems.

 The Marine & Anadromous Fisheries Ecology lab studies how animals move throughout rivers and oceans and how that movement affects their growth and survival.
 Headed by Jessica Miller, researchers in the lab focus primarily on economically and ecologically important species, such as Pacific Cod and Chinook Salmon, as well as culturally important species, such as Pacific Lamprey and endemic Hawaiian stream gobies.